selfage/cli/README.md

 $ selfage generate -h
 Usage: selfage generate|gen [options] <file>

 Generate various descriptors from the specified source file.
-The source file type is fixed as '.json' and the destination file type is fixed as '.ts'.
+The source file ext can be neglected and is always fixed as .json.
+The generated file will be <file>.ts.

 Options:
   -i, --index-file <indexFile>  The index yaml file for Google Cloud Datastore composite index.
-The file type is fixed as
+Its file ext can be neglected and is always fixed
-                                '.yaml'.
-Requried only if your source file includes a datastore definition.
+                                as .yaml.
+Requried only if your definition file includes a datastore definition.
+You can also add
+                                '"datastoreIndex": "./your/index_file"' to your package.json file to save typings.
   --dry-run                     Print the generated content instead of writing it to the destination file.
   -h, --help                    display help for command
 ```